 The Google Pixel was first released in October 2016.
 We are now on our sixth generation of Pixel phones, with the Pixel 6 and 6 PRO.
 Yet despite having some excellent features, Google has struggled to get market share for its Pixel handsets, languishing in the same ballpark as Nokia (when was the last time you knew anyone with a Nokia?)

-So far, most notably, Google Pixel phones have won notoriety for their excellent photos, combining superb cameras with excellent picture processing software.
-As far as high-end handsets go, Google Pixel also won't break the bank compared to the top models from Apple and Samsung.
-Here's everything you need to know.
+Google Pixel phones have won notoriety for photography, combining superb cameras with excellent picture processing software.
+However, as far as high-end handsets go, the Pixel 6 PRO is now a similar price to flagship phones from Samsung and other manufacturers.

 Every October/November for the last four years, Google has launched a new, numbered addition to its range of Pixel phones.
 Google Pixel phones run on the Android operating system (also a Google product), and have since their inception used their market-leading cameras as their main selling point over and above the competition.